Weaners – pigs from 7 – 30 kg

 The water supply must be designed with easy access for all animal sizes and must support several weaners drinking at the same time.
 Recommendations on water quality can be found here.

 Correct water flow throughout the production facility is important.
-The water supply should be able to maintain sufficient flow rates in all drinkers while the main part of the drinkers is in use.
+The water supply should be able to maintain sufficient flow rates for all drinkers while the main part of the drinkers is in use.

 |Minimum 2 bowls per pen or an alternative water option